NathbuildsAi/n8n_portfolio/README.md

 https://aistudio.google.com/app/apikey

-Add it to the Google Gemini node in n8n.
+Add the key to the Google Gemini Chat Model node in the workflow.

-4️⃣ Configure Important Senders

-Edit the Important Senders Config node:

-const importantSenders = [
-  "vip@example.com",
-  "client@example.com"
-];

-Replace with your real email addresses.
+4️⃣ Create Gmail Labels

+Ensure the following labels exist in your Gmail account:

+CATEGORY_PERSONAL
+CATEGORY_SOCIAL
+CATEGORY_PROMOTIONS
+CATEGORY_UPDATES
+CATEGORY_FORUMS
+SPAM

 📂 Import the Workflow